 If you’re searching for the best accredited online high schools, the Get Educated editors recommend the following virtual high school programs.
 All hold regional accreditation — the most widely accepted form of academic accreditation — and all enjoy national reputations as top choices for AP, honors, and college prep online courses.

-Best Online High Schools
+The 4 Best Online High Schools

 The Online Education program for Gifted Youth operated by the faculty at Stanford University is the best known and most touted virtual high school.
 One word of caution: be prepared to crack open your bank account — tuition is $15,000 per year.
 Financial need scholarships are available.
 This virtual high school offers college level math and computer science courses and boasts an in-house faculty trained at the doctoral level.